SpektraSystems/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL.md

 >**Note**: This workshop can be completed using only the Azure Cloud Shell.

 1. In a web browser, navigate to https:<span></span>//shell.azure.com.
-Alternatively, from the Azure web portal, launch the **Azure Cloud Shell**.
+Alternatively, from the Azure web portal and login with below credentials.
+    * Azure Usename/Email: <inject key="AzureAdUserEmail"></inject>
+    * Azure Password: <inject key="AzureAdUserPassword"></inject>

+1. Launch the **Azure Cloud Shell**.
 It has common Azure tools preinstalled and configured to use with your account.

     ![This is a screenshot of an icon used to launch the Azure Cloud Shell from the Azure Portal.](images/Setup/image3.png "Azure Cloud Shell launch icon")